metaphacts/metaphactory-docker-compose/README.md

 Then, depending on which database backend you want to use, enter the newly created deployment directory, and choose an option:

-#### metaphactory with Blazegraph

-This is the simplest deployment to choose for local development.

-3. Run `cp ./database-config/.env_blazegraph .env`.
-4. Open the file `.env` e.g. `vi .env` and perform following changes:
-    1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
-The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
-5. Run `docker-compose up -d`.
-It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
-6. Open `http://localhost:10214` and login with user `admin` and password `admin`

 #### metaphactory only - for use with existing graph databases